leonardont/ProductLandingPage/README.md

-# ProductLandingPage
+# "Fortnite" Product Landing Page
-A simple product landing page made with HTML and CSS for the freeCodeCamp course.
-This page's theme is a videogame product called "Fortnite", owned and distributed by Epic Games.
+A product landing page made with HTML and CSS for the freeCodeCamp course. <br>
+This webpage's theme is a videogame product called "Fortnite", owned and distributed by Epic Games.